reed-college/blop/design.md

 SET-UP INSTRUCTIONS
--clone the repo (git clone https://github.com/reed-college/blop) -check your remote (git remote -v)
+-clone the repo (`git clone https://github.com/reed-college/blop`) and cd into it -check your remote (`git remote -v`)
--make the reed-college/blop repo the upstream (git remote add upstream https:github.com/reed-college/blop.git) (check remote again, make sure upstream is right)
+-make the reed-college/blop repo the upstream (`git remote add upstream https://github.com/reed-college/blop.git`) (check remote again, make sure upstream is right)
--create a new branch (so when you push to github it pushes to your branch and not to master, that way we can all verify before committing it to master): git checkout -b [branch name] (probably best to just use your name)
+-create a new branch (so when you push to github it pushes to your branch and not to master, that way we can all verify before committing it to master): `git checkout -b [branch name]` (probably best to just use your name)
--push your branch to github (git push upstream [name])
+-push your branch to github `(git push upstream [name])`
 - a few other commands:
-	to pull in changes from the master branch to yours: git fetch upstream to merge those changes with your branch: git merge upstream to delete your branch locally: git branch -d [name] then to delete it on github: git push upstream :[name] so when you make changes you want to commit and send to github, do this: stage all changes: git add .
+	to pull in changes from the master branch to yours: `git fetch upstream` to merge those changes with your branch: `git merge upstream` to delete your branch locally: `git branch -d [name]` then to delete it on github: `git push upstream :[name]` so when you make changes you want to commit and send to github, do this: stage all changes: `git add .`
-	commit all changes: git commit -am "some message" push to master: git push upstream [name]
+	commit all changes: `git commit -am "some message"` push to master: `git push upstream [name]`

+To check if you have things needing to be committed/added, run `git status`

+Once you have the repo cloned and are working on your branch (`git branch` will tell you which branch you're on. `git checkout [branch]` will switch branches. don't change things locally on the master branch...), create your virtualenv however you do that.

+run `pip install -r requirements.txt`

+Then we need to set the PYTHONPATH environment variable, so that the path when you activate your virtualenvironment is the root folder of the blop directory.
+Using virtualenvwrapper, that means you have to set the variable in the 'postactivate' hook inside the folder that contains your virtualenvs.
+To find that folder, run `echo $WORKON_HOME` ... for me this is
+`~/.python_virtualenvs`.

+run `subl/nano/vim ~/[folder_containing_virtualenvs]/[blop_virtual_env_name]/bin/postactivate`
+So for me it's: `subl ~/.python_virtualenvs/blop/bin/postactivate` Type in that document `export PYTHONPATH=[path_to_blop_root_folder]` So for me it's `export PYTHONPATH=~/SDS/blop`
+Save and exit.
+De-activate and re-activate your virtual environment, then run `echo $PYTHONPATH` and you should see the path to blop's root folder.

+Next, you need to set up the database.
+You must have postgres running on your machine.
+Run `psql`
+In the shell (is this a shell? idk) run `create database blop;` and then `\l` - make sure `blop` is one of the listed databases, then run `\q` to quit.

+Next, from the root folder of blop, run `python scripts/manage.py db init` Then `python scripts/manage.py db migrate` then `python scripts/manage.py db upgrade`

+Aaaaand we should be good to go!